Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-requests.md

     /// EXTERNAL - STATE MODIFYING

     /**
-     * @notice Called by an AVS to slash an operator for given operatorSetId, list of strategies, and bipsToSlash.
+     * @notice Called by an AVS to slash an operator for given operatorSetId, list of strategies, and slashedProportion.
-     * For each given (operator, operatorSetId, strategy) tuple, bipsToSlash
+     * For each given (operator, operatorSetId, strategy) tuple, slashedProportion is a parts per 1e18 proportion of the
-     * bips of the operatorSet's slashable stake allocation will be slashed *
+     * operator's allocated stake that will be slashed.
+     *
      * @param operator the address to slash
      * @param operatorSetId the ID of the operatorSet the operator is being slashed on behalf of
      * @param strategies the set of strategies to slash

-     * @param bipsToSlash the number of bips to slash, this will be proportional to the
+     * @param slashedProportion the proportion of stake to slash which can be in the range [0, 1e18]
-     * operator's slashable stake allocation for the operatorSet */ function slashOperator( address operator, uint32 operatorSetId,
+     * 1e18 is considered to be "100%".
+     */
+    function slashOperator(
+        address operator,
+        uint32 operatorSetId,
         IStrategy[] calldata strategies,
-        uint32 bipsToSlash
+        uint64 slashedProportion
     ) external;

     /// VIEW